Prop Firm Daily Loss vs Drawdown

-Many new traders entering prop firm challenges misunderstand the difference between daily loss limits and maximum drawdown.
+Many traders entering prop firm challenges confuse daily loss limits with maximum drawdown.

 At first glance, these rules appear similar because both limit how much money you can lose.
 However, they serve very different purposes in a prop firm evaluation.